camunda-community-hub/camunda-8-helm-profiles/google/README.md

        gcloud components install gke-gcloud-auth-plugin

+4. Check installation
+       gcloud components list
+       gcloud components list | grep gke-gcloud-auth-plugin

-6. Go into one of the profiles in the `google` folder and use the `Makefile` to create a GKE cluster
+5. Go into one of the profiles in the `google` folder and use the `Makefile` to create a GKE cluster

+    ```
+    make login  # how to ensure you are logged into Google Cloud
+    make kube   # establish kubernetes cluster on Google Cloud
+    make all    # deploy Camunda 8

+    make clean  # remove Camunda 8 + (cluster is not deleted)
+    ```

 e.g. `cd` into the `ingress/nginx/tls` directory and see the [README.md](./ingress/nginx/tls/README.md) for more.